softmagnet/tp/docs/DeveloperGuide.md

 ![AddToClass Sequence](images/AddToClassRef2.png)

 ### Removing Student(s) from a Tuition Class
-Allows the user to remove one or more students from a selected tuition class.
+Allows the user to remove one or more `Student`s from a selected `TuitionClass`.

 #### Implementation
 The `removefromclass` command follows a similar execution path as other commands.
 The user input is passed to